gerwitz/hgc-v12/README.md

 Javascript is 100% optional.
 CSS is also optional, but without it everything will be ugly.

-URLs don't change.
-If they do, a 301 redirect is put in place at the old URL.

 Navigation and URL structure match as closely as is reasonable.

 "Static page" URLs are "pretty" and end with `/`.

-"Dated content" URLs (e.g. posts and notes) are named `{iso-date}-{slug}.html`.
+"Dated content" source files (e.g. posts and notes) are named `{iso-date}-{slug}.html`.
 Organization into folders such as years is arbitrary and only for ease management.
+Their URLs are rendered old-school-blog style as `/YYYY/MM/DD/slug.html` because many of them are old and [cool URLs don't change](https://www.w3.org/Provider/Style/URI.html).

+If they do, a 301 redirect is put in place at the old URL.

 Quotes are rendered by [markdown-it-attribution](https://github.com/dweidner/markdown-it-attribution) which renders HTML as `<figure>` elements, à la [ALA](https://alistapart.com/blog/post/more-thoughts-about-blockquotes-than-are-strictly-required/).